~ Meet Ezekiel Hampton ~

 Finally, a major influence upon my ambient music, is a twelve-piece band called Godspeed You!
 Black Emperor.
 Their music pretty much transcends any kind of genre.

-Arrange a tasting at SoYo house and come and explore the latest releases of our handcrafted wines, including Ezekiel’s favourite Howell Mountain Cabernet Sauvignon.
+Arrange a tasting at SoYo house and come and explore the latest releases of our handcrafted wines, including Ezekiel’s favorite Howell Mountain Cabernet Sauvignon.
 You can also find our Howell Mountain Cabernet in our store or call your wine curator team to ensure we include a bottle on your next wine club shipment.
 For personalized service call the team at (707) 944-8524.